 - there is someone with specific responsibility for data protection in the organisation (the nominated person is called the Data Protection Manager)

 - everyone managing and handling personal information understands that they are contractually responsible for following good data protection practice, is appropriately trained to do so and is appropriately supervised

 - we deal with enquiries about how we handle personal information promptly and courteously

 - we describe how we handle personal information clearly, regularly review and audit how we manage personal information, and regularly assess and evaluate methods of handling personal information

-How to make a subject access request to the Department of Health
+How to make a subject access request to the Department of Health and Social Care

 The Data Protection Act allows you to find out what information we hold about you on computer and in some paper records.
 This is known as the ‘right of subject access’.
 We don’t charge a fee for this service.

 To request access to personal data we hold about you, write to: